PortMidi/portmidi/pm_java/README.txt

 You must have a JDK installed (Java development kit including javac (the Java compiler), jni.h, etc.

+Test java on the command line, e.g., type: javac -version

-Just enable these options in the main CMakeLists.txt file (run CMake from ../../portmidi):
+Enable these options in the main CMakeLists.txt file (run CMake from your top-level repository directory):
      BUILD_JAVA_NATIVE_INTERFACE
      BUILD_PMDEFAULTS
 In my Ubuntu linux with jdk-15, ccmake was unable to find my JDK, so